 RETALIATION

-In Matt.
-5.38 Jesus begins with, “You have heard it said, ‘An eye for an eye and a tooth for tooth’, (from Ex.
-21.24).
-(39) But I tell you not to resist an evil person.
-But whoever slaps you on your right cheek, turn the other to him also (NKJV).”
 The Law of Retaliation covers verses 5.38 to 5.42, and requires special attention, for these verses refer to specific kinds of people.
-Verse 40 refers to those who may wish to ensnare you in court.
-Verse 41 deals with Roman authority, ‘going the extra mile’, and v.
-42 directs us to the good man who is in need.
+Verse 40 refers to those who may wish to ensnare you in court, and verse 41 deals with Roman authority, ‘going the extra mile’, making sure that there should be no complaint.
+This behavior extricates the person from the world, at least to some extent.
+It turns the head in another direction, a new pathway, and hopefully, a much more peaceful and productive life.
+Verse 42 directs us to the good man who is in need and that assistance to others should be generally given.

 Let us take verse 41 first, which refers to the Romans, “And whosoever shall compel thee to go a mile, go with him twain.”
 Under Roman law, a soldier transporting a load could require a citizen to assist him for one mile, but for one mile and no more.
 More distance than that and the citizen’s labor would become unduly interrupted.
 Also, anyone would resent going much farther, as the toting of the goods would lend itself to slavery.
 Just because the country was conquered did not make its citizens slaves, and an excessive hauling of goods could lead to rebellion.
 For Jesus, carrying a load the extra distance demonstrates no malice and is also intended to humble the Roman occupier.
 Jesus teaches us to demonstrate the character that rises above circumstances.